-YolanDa Brown is one of the UK’s leading female award winning saxophonists, educators and broadcasters.
+YolanDa is an award-winning saxophonist, educator and broadcaster.
 She was the first musician to win a MOBO Award for “Best Jazz” in two consecutive years and her BBC CBeebies “YolanDa’s Band Jam” launched in January 2019.
-In January 2017, YolanDa was named as the celebrity ambassador for the Greater London Assembly and ABRSM “Learn Music London” Campaign.
+In 2017, YolanDa was named as celebrity ambassador for the Greater London Assembly and ABRSM “Learn Music London” Campaign.
 She is a celebrity ambassador for the Prince’s Trust, Children and the Arts, Plan UK, World Child Cancer, as well as the Mayor’s Music Fund.
-In January 2018, she was appointed Chair of the biggest music education charity in the UK.
+In 2018, she was appointed Chair of the biggest music education charity in the UK, Youth Music.

 Find out about previous conferences

 2018 Education Conference, University of Huddersfield